Who are the Medieval Murderers?

 Now, we knew that if we wrote a series of short stories, no publisher would want it.
 Anthologies rarely sell that well.
 And we didn't any of us particularly like the idea, because being novelists, we're all used to being allowed to spread ourselves on the page, and restrictions are hard to live with.
 So we hit on the idea of a set of five or six novellas, each of them 25,000 words, to build up to a coherent story.
 We were convinced that there had to be a consistent strand running through all the novellas to justify the book.
 For our first book we chose the common theme of a cursed relic, a piece of the True Cross which had been cursed when it was stolen from a church, and which has subsequently been passed on through time with disastrous results.
 This allowed us to write sections of the book for our main characters, all in their own centuries, as the relic passes from one hand to another.

-It seems to have worked: the Medieval Murderers are now the authors of six collaborative novels.
-Meeting my own deadlines has meant that I've had to take a break from the latest of these, The Sacred Stone (published in July 2010), but that has made space for new member Karen Maitland, and you can read about it on her web site.
-Or see my most recent contribution in Book Five, which is now available in paperback.
+It seems to have worked: the Medieval Murderers are now the authors of ten collaborative novels.
+Meeting my own deadlines has meant that I had to take a break from some of these, but that made space for new member Karen Maitland.
+And I have returned to contribute when I can - you'll find me in book ten, The Deadliest Sin.

 Books by the Medieval Murderers